 G. CONTACT DETAILS

-For further information, please send an email to: information(at)embassyofindonesia(d0t)org
+For further information, please send an email to: socialmedia(at)embassyofindonesia(d0t)org

 For a more detail information please also click below: